matrix-org/matrix-spec-proposals/drafts/general_api.rst

     - max of limit= message events
     - room ID
 Notes:
- - If a streaming token is applied, you will get a delta rather than all the rooms.
+ - If a chunk token is applied, you will get a delta rather than all the rooms.
 What data flows does it address:
  - Home screen: data required on load.